 The list below provides some of the most important areas to consider when deciding between lift kit options.
 If you have any questions or need additional guidance, we highly recommend consulting a local suspension kit expert.

-- Cost - Almost always the first concern for any consumer is the price tag.
+The first concern for many consumers is the price tag.
 Lift kit costs vary considerably between brands, often correlating with ride quality and warranty.
 See the Good, Better, Best section below for our recommend brands at each price point.

 Lastly, you'll need to factor in the cost of an alignment.
 Yes, an alignment is required anytime you make such major modifications to your suspension.
 Add about $120 for an alignment.